Many people ask me about using a video game as a Memory Palace. Here’s how such questions are often worded:

-The screens used for game play can be easily divided into quadrants without thinking too much about the layout.
+The screens used for game play in platform games can be easily divided into quadrants without thinking too much about the layout.
+In this way, platform games are a lot like chess.

 If we take Donkey Kong as an example, the journey could start at the bottom left of the screen.
 That corner would be station number one.

 Looking at the screen, you might see a number of platforms.
 Without Googling to see just how many platforms there are on level one, you can mentally decide that there are five and Donkey Kong stands at the very left of the top platform.

 You can then assign the rule that each platform gets three stations (left, center, right) and another rule that you would move across each platform in a zipper formation (left to right, right to left, left to right, etc).

 This particular configuration with a few simple operating principles based on one screen of Donkey Kong gives me 15 Memory Palace stations total!

 Of course, I don’t know the game involved in the original question.
 Perhaps you can set up Skyrim with a similar grid.
 Isolating a single screen when beginning with a game like this for a Memory Palace might help you more than trying to create an entire journey.

 If you do, please let me know which game you used and a little bit of the journey you created. 🙂